 The Old Town may be the heart of Wrocław, but its soul is in Ostrów Tumski.
 This ‘Cathedral Island’ within easy walking distance northeast of the market square was the first part of Wrocław to be settled by Slavic tribes in the 9th century.
 Since a bishopric was built there in 1000AD it has remained an important place of royal and religious significance, and home to the city’s most important Cathedral.

 Finally, no visit to Wrocław is complete without a trip east of the Old Town to Centennial Hall.
-The city’s only UNESCO World Heritage site, this outstanding piece of architecture turned 100 in 2013 and is surrounded by beautiful parks and gardens, including Wrocław’s Zoo and a spectacular multimedia fountain.
+The city’s only UNESCO World Heritage site, this outstanding piece of architecture turned 100 in 2013 and is surrounded by beautiful parks and gardens, including Wrocław’s Zoo and a spectacular multimedia fountain (which turns into an ice rink in winter).

 If your stay in the area is an extended one, within this section you’ll also find pages devoted to worthwhile daytrips outside of Wrocław including Zagan, the peace churches in Jawór and Świdnica, and Ksiąz Castle.
 No matter how much time you have, the meticulously updated information in this guide will help you make the most of it.
 Enjoy exploring Wrocław and Lower Silesia.